vegarant/vegarant.github.io/_pages/bibtex/bdwavelets.md

 ## Bibtex
 ```
 @article{antun2021unification,
-  title={On the unification of schemes for wavelets on the interval},
+  title={On the unification of schemes and software for wavelets on the interval},
   author={Antun, Vegard and Ryan, {\O}yvind},
   journal={Acta Appl.\ Math.},
   volume={173},